Widening manhunt for Texas gunman slowed by 'zero leads'

-CLEVELAND, Texas (AP) — A widening manhunt for a Texas gunman who killed five neighbors continued turning up nothing Sunday as officers knocked on doors, the governor put up $50,000 in reward money and the FBI acknowledged they had "zero leads" after nearly two days of searching.
+CLEVELAND, Texas (AP) — A widening manhunt for a Texas gunman who fatally shot five neighbors continued coming up empty Sunday as officers knocked on doors, the governor put up $50,000 in reward money and the FBI appeared no closer to catching the killer after nearly two days of searching with a team that has grown to hundreds of people.

-“What we need from the public is any type of information, because right now we’re just we’re running into dead ends,” James Smith, the FBI's special agent in charge, said during an afternoon news conference.
-“I can tell you right now, we have zero leads.”
+“I can tell you right now, we have zero leads,” James Smith, the FBI special agent in charge, told reporters while again asking the public for tips in the rural town of Cleveland, where the shooting took place just before midnight Friday.

-The search for the suspect has grown in scale since the Friday shooting, with more than 200 police from multiple jurisdictions searching for Francisco Oropeza, many going door to door, looking for the 38-year-old suspect and asking for tips.
+The search for the gunman near Houston has grown in scale: Authorities said that by Sunday evening more than 200 police from multiple jurisdictions were searching for Francisco Oropeza, many of them going door to door in hopes of any clues that would lead to the 38-year-old suspect.
 Local officials and the FBI also chipped in reward money, bringing the total to $80,000 for any information about Oropeza's whereabouts.

-Oropeza is considered armed and dangerous after fleeing the area Friday night, likely on foot, San Jacinto County Sheriff Greg Capers said late Saturday.
-He said authorities had widened the search beyond the scene of the shooting, which occurred after the suspect's neighbors asked him to stop firing off rounds in his yard.
+Oropeza is considered armed and dangerous after fleeing the area Friday night, likely on foot.
+San Jacinto County Sheriff Greg Capers said authorities had widened the search area beyond the scene of the shooting, which occurred after the suspect's neighbors asked him to stop firing off rounds in his yard late at night because a baby was trying to sleep.

-Capers said the suspect responded by telling them that it was his property.
-Doorbell camera video captured him walking up to the front door with a rifle.
+At a Sunday vigil in Cleveland, Wilson Garcia, the father of the 1-month-old, described the terrifying efforts inside his home by friends and family that night to escape, hide and shield themselves and children after Oropeza walked up to the home and began firing, killing his wife first at the front door.

+Another of Garcia's children, 9-year-old Daniel Enrique Laso, was also killed.
+Garcia said he and two other people had gone to “respectfully” ask Oropeza to shoot his gun farther away from the house, which is on a street where residents say it is not uncommon for neighbors to unwind by firing off guns.

-Police recovered the AR-15-style rifle that they said Oropeza used in the shootings, but authorities were not sure if he was carrying another weapon, the sheriff said.
-There were other weapons in the suspect's home, he said.
+Police recovered the AR-15-style rifle that they said Oropeza used in the shootings.
+Authorities were not sure if Oropeza was carrying another weapon after others were found in his home.

-“We’re looking for closure for this family,” said Capers, who said he hopes the reward money will “be a good motivator" to encourage someone turn the suspect in.
-Capers said there are plans to alert the public to the reward money in Spanish billboard ads.
+Capers said he hoped the reward money would motivate people to provide information and that there were plans to put up billboards in Spanish to spread the word.

-The attack happened near the town of Cleveland, north of Houston, on a rural street where single-story homes sit on 1-acre lots and are surrounded by a thick canopy of trees.
-Some residents say neighbors often unwind by firing off guns.

-Rene Arevalo Sr., who lives a few houses down, said he heard gunshots around midnight Friday but didn’t think anything of it.

-“It’s a normal thing people do around here, especially on Fridays after work,” Arevalo said.
-“They get home and start drinking in their backyards and shooting out there.”

-It was a much quieter scene Sunday.
-Police crime scene tape had been removed from around the victims' home.
-Some people stopped by to leave flowers.
+By Sunday, police crime scene tape was removed from around the victims' home, where some people stopped by to leave flowers.

-She said she didn't know Oropeza well but occasionally saw him, his wife and son ride their horses on the street and believes the family have lived there five or six years.
-Pineda said neighbors have called authorities in the past to complain about the firing of guns.
+Pineda said she didn't know Oropeza well but occasionally saw him, his wife and son ride their horses on the street.
+She said the family had lived there about five or six years and that neighbors have called authorities in the past to complain about people firing guns.

-The victims of Friday's shooting were between the ages of 8 and 31 years old and all were believed to be from Honduras, Capers said.
-All were shot “from the neck up,” he said.
-A GoFundMe page was set up to repatriate the bodies of two victims, a mother and son, to their native country.
+The victims were between the ages of 9 and 31 years old and all were believed to have been shot from the neck up, according to authorities.
+All were believed to be from Hondurus.

 Enrique Reina, Honduras' secretary of foreign affairs and international cooperation, said on Twitter that the Honduran Consulate in Houston was contacting the families in connection with the repatriation of remains as well as U.S. authorities to keep apprised of the investigation.

-Note: A previous version of this story, based on information from the FBI, incorrectly stated the age of Daniel Enrique Laso as 8 years old.
-His father said the boy was 9 years old.